Designing spin and orbital sources of Berry curvature at oxide interfaces: Methods

 \subsection{\textbf{Sample growth.}}

-The 9 unit cells thick LaAlO$_3$ crystalline layer is grown on the TiO-rich surface of a (111)$-$oriented SrTiO$_3$ substrate, from the ablation of a high purity (> 99.9\%) LaAlO$_3$ sintered target by pulsed laser deposition (PLD), using a KrF excimer laser (wavelength 248~nm).
-We perform real-time monitoring of the growth by following the intensity oscillations, in a layer-by-layer growth mode, of the first diffraction spot using reflection high-energy electron diffraction (RHEED).
-This allows us to stop the growth at precisely the critical thickness of 9~unit cells of LaAlO$_3$~\cite{Herranz2012}.
+The 9 unit cells (u.c.) thick LaAlO$_3$ crystalline layer is grown on the TiO-rich surface of a (111)$-$oriented SrTiO$_3$ substrate, from the ablation of a high purity (> 99.9\%) LaAlO$_3$ sintered target by pulsed laser deposition (PLD), using a KrF excimer laser (wavelength 248~nm).
+We perform real-time monitoring of the growth by following the intensity oscillations, in a layer-by-layer growth mode, of the first diffraction spot using reflection high-energy electron diffraction (RHEED), as shown in Extended Data Fig.\,\hyperref[extfig7]{7a}.
+This allows us to stop the growth at precisely the critical thickness of 9~unit cells of LaAlO$_3$~\cite{Herranz2012} necessary for the (111)$-$LaAlO$_3$/SrTiO$_3$ 2DES to form.
 The SrTiO$_3$(111) substrate was first heated to 700$^{\circ}$C in an oxygen partial pressure of 6\,x\,10$^{\medminus5}$~mbar.
 The LaAlO$_3$ layer was grown in those conditions at a laser fluence of 1.2~J\,cm$^{\medminus2}$ and at a laser repetition rate of 1~Hz.
-Following the growth of the LaAlO$_3$ layer, the temperature is ramped down to 500$^{\circ}$C before performing a one hour long \textit{in situ} annealing in a static background pressure of 300~mbar of pure oxygen, in order to recover the oxygen stoichiometry of the reduced heterostructure.
+Following the growth of the LaAlO$_3$ layer, the temperature is ramped down to 500°C before performing a one hour long \textit{in situ} annealing in a static background pressure of 300~mbar of pure oxygen, in order to recover the oxygen stoichiometry of the reduced heterostructure.
 Finally the sample is cooled down at -20$^{\circ}$C min$^{\medminus1}$, and kept in the same oxygen environment at zero heating power for at least 45 minutes.